So you’re thinking it would be nice if a few of your students were accepted to selective colleges.

 ⭐️ The time it takes for the entire lesson will vary depending on how much time you allow for group discussions, follow-up class sharing, and extension activities.
 I would plan on it taking at least seven weeks.

-Click HERE to see this product.
+Click HERE to see this resource.

 If you found this article helpful, share it with your teacher friends and colleagues!